-- 11.1 The finish line will be between a striped pole on the committee boat and the course side of the finish mark. - 11.2 The course may be shortened at any rounding mark or gate in accordance with RRS 32. - 11.3 When flag V is displayed near the leeward mark or gate, with sound signals, all boats should round the leeward mark or pass through the gate as normal, but then proceed to the finish line and finish.
-When flag V is displayed with a class flag or flags, it applies only to the class or classes indicated.
+- 11.1 The finish line will be between a striped pole on the committee boat, with a blue flag, and the course side of the finish mark. - 11.2 The course may be shortened at any rounding mark or gate in accordance with RRS 32. - 11.3 When flag F is displayed near the leeward mark or gate, with sound signals, all boats should round the leeward mark or pass through the gate as normal, but then proceed to the finish line and finish.
+When flag F is displayed with a class flag or flags, it applies only to the class or classes indicated.
 The finishing time or place for boats that have sailed different numbers of laps will be adjusted in an equitable manner.
-This changes RRS race signals, RRS 32 and A3. - 11.4 The race officer may ask individual boats at the end of the fleet to finish or to retire before completing the full course, in which case an equitable arrangement will be made regarding their finishing place or time.
-This changes RRS 35, A3, A4 and A5.
+This changes RRS race signals, RRS 32, A3 and A4. - 11.4 In the ILCA classes, a race committee vessel displaying flag W may offer the last boat still racing a score corresponding to its place in the race at that time.
+If the boat accepts this offer, it shall stop racing.
+This changes RRS 28.1, A3, A4 and A5.